 I swapped out the wet bag for a regular trash can just something cheap I got at Target with a tight-fitting lid, and easy to open with one hand.
-We also have a traditional diaper pail for disposables, wipes, and solid waste.
+We also have a traditional diaper pail like this one for disposables, wipes, and solid waste.

 Inside the cloth diaper can, I use the Planet Wise Diaper Pail Liner.
 These liners are gigantic and awesome.
 They would fit almost any size indoor trash can, and they stay in place and have held up through many many washes.
 I have two of the liner bags, so that there is always a clean one ready to replace when the dirty one goes into the wash!

 For some reason I never got into cloth wipes just didn’t ever try.
 I might reconsider this with our next baby, but for now I’m happy using Seventh Generation wipes.
 I like having them on hand in the diaper bag to clean up sticky faces and germy hands!

 One of the biggest hesitations I know a lot of new parents have with cloth diapering is dealing with POOP.
 A lot of people laughed and told me — just you wait until he starts solids.
 You’ll be running from those cloth diapers!
 Honestly, it is no big deal.
 Cullen has been eating solid food for over nine months now, and while yes we deal with diapers differently now honestly, I think it’s easier now than before.